AndyLee0310/Android-Application-Development/HW1/README.md

 # HW1
-This section lists possible homework assignments for students who are working through this codelab as part of a course led by an instructor.
-It's up to the instructor to do the following:
-- Assign homework if required.
-- Communicate to students how to submit homework assignments.
-- Grade the homework assignments.
-Instructors can use these suggestions as little or as much as they want, and should feel free to assign any other homework they feel is appropriate.

-If you're working through this codelab on your own, feel free to use these homework assignments to test your knowledge.

 ## Build and run an app
 - Create a new Android project from the Empty Template.
 - Add logging statements for various log levels in onCreate() in the main activity.